Fantom-Factory/afIocEnv/readme.md

 }
 ```

-## Usage - Config Injection
+### Config Injection

-You can also inject [IoC Config](http://www.fantomfactory.org/pods/afIocConfig) values.
-See [IocEnvConfigIds](http://repo.status302.com/doc/afIocEnv/IocEnvConfigIds.html) for a complete list of injectable values:
+You can also inject [IoC Config](http://pods.fantomfactory.org/pods/afIocConfig) values.
+See [IocEnvConfigIds](http://pods.fantomfactory.org/pods/afIocEnv/api/IocEnvConfigIds) for a complete list of injectable values:

 ```
 using afIoc::Inject